 The Wong Lab

-We study the underlying psychological causes of antisocial behaviour, schizophrenia-spectrum disorders, and mental health across the lifespan.
-We use large datasets, international birth cohort studies both in Mauritius and the UK, and participatory methods to co-create resources with, and for, various populations (e.g., schoolchildren, adolescents, adults in the general population, and patients with schizophrenia).
+The Wong Lab studies the underlying psychological causes of antisocial behaviour, schizophrenia-spectrum disorders, and mental health across the lifespan.
+Using large datasets, international birth cohort studies in Mauritius, US, and the UK, and participatory methods we aim to co-create resources with, and for, various populations (e.g., schoolchildren, adolescents, adults in the general population, and patients with schizophrenia) and to improve the prevention of crime and mental illness.
+Our work has been funded by research councils and charities.
+Study findings have contributed to government policy documents and discussions in the UK, Wales, and Scotland primarily on child and adolescent mental health.

 Read our latest papers here.